Toby Turner: Other work

+"Tobuscus Adventures" and "Mine the Diamond"

 In May 2013, Turner set up a fundraising campaign on crowdfunding website Indiegogo for an iOS (and later Android) game based on his Tobuscus Adventures YouTube series, called Tobuscus Adventures: Wizards!.
 The fundraiser surpassed its goal of $240,000 within two days, reaching more than $644,000.
 The game features Turner as main character Tobuscus as he fights off hordes of zombies to get to the Wizard of Darkness, and also cameos Gabe Hohreiter as Gabuscus, and Turner's dog Gryphon.
 The game was released in March 2015 for iOS and later for Android, and in May 2018 for PC, with initial plans to extend it to PlayStation 4, Xbox One, and Nintendo Switch.
 Before the release of Tobuscus Adventures: Wizards!, Turner also revealed that a second, albeit smaller game, was in development at the same time and based on the popular sandbox game Minecraft, titled "Mine The Diamond", which was later released in June 2015 for iOS.

+Book deal

 In May 2014, Turner signed a three-book deal with Tegen Books, an imprint of HarperCollins, to help create an illustrated journal-style series based on Tobuscus Adventures.
 The first, second, and third books were set to be released in the fall of 2015, summer of 2016, and winter 2017, respectively.
 However, none of these books were ever published, and in September 2025, Turner finally started work on the first Tobuscus Adventures book, titled "How to Stay Positive (during the Zombie Apocalypse)".

+"Invader Scum" and X posts

+In June 2026, Turner published a song titled "Invader Scum" to his YouTube and X accounts, the song advocates for mass deportations of illegal immigrants in the United States, and states "We don’t want your culture, we don’t want your flags here."
+The song received a positive reception on X, where Turner subsequently published a series of "odd, sexual, and violent" posts following the songs virality, prompting concerns that Turner was going through a mental health crisis.
+The video was taken down by Turner at an unknown point.